 Each of the taxi systems in the Region operated seven days a week in 2012 with the hours of operation varying by system.
 Typically, the most extensive service was provided on weekdays and Saturdays when taxi service was available for between 12 and 16 hours a day.
-The four municipally operated systems provided service with approximately 30-minute response times.
+The three municipally operated systems provided service with approximately 30-minute response times.
 The two County systems provided 24-hour advance reservation service, requiring passengers to call a day in advance to guarantee service.
-Adult cash fares for the municipal taxi systems ranged from \$3.00 to \$4.00 per trip, with extra charges for trips with origins or destinations within 1 or 2 miles of the city limits.
+Adult cash fares for the municipal taxi systems ranged from \$3.00 to \$4.00 per trip, with extra charges for trips with origins or destinations within one or two miles of the city limits.
 The adult fares charged by the county taxi systems varied by the length of the trip and were between \$4.00 and \$4.25 per trip for short trips and between \$8.75 and \$9.00 per trip for the longest trips in each county.
-Rather than using public employees, four of the five taxi systems-all but the City of Hartford-contract with private companies to provide the service including: F.O.S.
+Rather than using public employees, four of the five taxi systems-all but the City of Hartford-contract with private companies to provide the service including: F.D.S.
 Enterprises, LLC, which operated the West Bend taxi system; Specialized Transportation Services, Inc., which operated both the Ozaukee and Washington County taxi systems; and Browns Cab Service, which operated the Whitewater taxi system.

-Extent of Transit Service
+Level of Transit Service

-The extent of public fixed-route transit service provided within the Region may be measured by the vehicle-miles of transit service provided on an average weekday.
-Vehicle-miles of fixed-route transit service is a measure of the extent of transit routes, and the amount of service provided on those routes.
-As shown on Table 4.12, between 2001 and 2011 the average weekday vehicle-miles of fixed-route transit service provided within the Region decreased significantly, by about 22 percent.
-The level of fixed-route vehicle-miles of transit service provided in the Region was also less than the levels provided in 1972 and 1963.
-In general, transit vehicle-miles of service provided in the Region declined significantly throughout the 1950s, 1960s, and early 1970s.
+The extent and amount of public fixed-route transit service provided within the Region can be measured by the revenue vehicle-hours and revenue vehicle-miles of transit service provided on an average weekday.
+As shown in Table 4.12, between 2001 and 2011 the average weekday vehicle-hours and vehicle-miles of fixed-route transit service provided within the Region decreased significantly, by about 16 percent and 22 percent, respectively.
+The level of transit service provided in the Region was also less than the levels provided in 1972 and 1963.
+In general, vehicle-hours and vehiclemiles of service provided in the Region declined significantly throughout the 1950s, 1960s, and early 1970s.
 Public transit service began to increase in the mid-1970s with the initiation of public acquisition and operation of transit service.
 Public transit service continued to increase to the early 1980s due to motor fuel price increases in the mid and late 1970s, and attendant transit ridership increases.
 Transit service in the Region then declined slightly through the middle and late 1980s.
 During the 1990s, transit service increased substantially through the year 2000.
 Since 2001, transit service has decreased each year, due to continued reductions in Federal funding and State and local budget constraints.

-The level of demand-responsive service provided by public shared-ride taxi systems increased significantly since 1991 as the number of public systems in the Region increased from two in 1991 to six in 2011 (the City of Port Washington ceased its share-ride taxi service at the end of 2011).
-In 2011, about 10,300 vehicle-miles of service were provided on an average weekday by the six public taxi systems in the Region, representing an increase of 34 percent from the 2001 average weekday level of about 7,700 vehicle-miles of service and 2,500 percent from the 1991 average weekday level of about 400 vehicle-miles of service.
+The level of demand-responsive service provided by public shared-ride taxi systems has increased significantly since 1991 as the number of public systems in the Region increased from two in 1991 to six in 2011 (the City of Port Washington ceased its shared-ride taxi service at the end of 2011).
+In 2011, about 360 vehicle-hours and 10,300 vehicle-miles of service were provided on an average weekday by the six public taxi systems in the Region, representing increases of 64 percent and 34 percent from the 2001 average weekday levels of about 220 vehicle-hours and 7,700 vehicle-miles of service and 2,300 percent and 2,475 percent from the 1991 average weekday levels of about 15 vehicle-hours and 400 vehicle-miles of service.